-Again, keep in mind that the margins are a Theme value, so they need to be edited at the constants overrides section if desired for a single control:
+Again, keep in mind that the margins are a Theme value, so they need to be edited from the constants overrides section of each control:

 Allows you to place several child controls stacked on top of each other (via TabContainer), with only the current one visible.

 Changing the current one is done via tabs located at the top of the container, via clicking:

 The titles are generated from the node names by default (although they can be overridden via TabContainer API).

 Settings such as tab placement and StyleBox can be modified in the TabContainer theme overrides.